quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Response to Out-of-Order Packets {#out-of-order}

-As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgement immediately on receiving a reordered ack-eliciting packet.
+As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgement without delay when it receives an ack-eliciting packet either:

+ * when the received packet has a packet number less than another ack-eliciting packet that has been received, or
+ * when the packet has a packet number larger than the highest-numbered ack-eliciting packet that has been received and there are missing packets between that packet and this packet.

 This extension modifies that behavior when an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.

-Largest Unacked:
-: The largest packet number among all received ack-eliciting packets.

-Largest Acked:
-: The Largest Acknowledged value sent in an ACK frame.

-Unreported Missing:
-: Packets with packet numbers between the Largest Unacked and Largest Acked that have not yet been received.
+An endpoint is expected to send an acknowledgement without delay when it receives an ack-eliciting packet either:

+ * when the received packet packet number is at least Reordering Threshold less than another ack-eliciting packet that has been received, or
+ * when the packet has a packet number Reordering Threshold larger than the lowest-numbered ack-eliciting packet that has been received and not yet acknowledged, and there are missing packets between that packet and this packet.

-An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK when the gap between the smallest Unreported Missing packet and the Largest Unacked is greater than or equal to the Reordering Threshold value.
-Sending this additional ACK will reset the `max_ack_delay` timer and `Ack-Eliciting Threshold` counter as any ACK would do.
+An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK when the gap between the lowest-numbered ack-eliciting packet that has been received and not yet acknowledged and the highest-numbered ack-eliciting packet that has been received is larger than the Reordering Threshold.

-In order to ensure timely loss detection, it is optimal to send a Reordering Threshold value of 1 less than the packet threshold used by the data sender for loss detection.
-If the threshold is smaller, an ACK_FRAME is sent before the packet can be declared lost based on the packet threshold.
-If the value is larger, it causes unnecessary delays. ({{Section 18.2 of QUIC-RECOVERY}}) recommends a default packet threshold for loss detection of 3, equivalent to a Reordering Threshold of 2.

 If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0, the endpoint SHOULD NOT send an immediate